Kishorikhatke22/-Phishing_Detection_Project/README.md

 <h1>API Endpoints</h1>
-Endpoint	             Method	                  Description
+Endpoint	        -     Method	         -         Description

-/	                     GET	                    Loads the main UI
+/	               -      GET	            -        Loads the main UI

-/check-url   	         POST                   	Checks if a URL is phishing or safe
+/check-url   	   -      POST             -      	Checks if a URL is phishing or safe

-/block	               POST	                    Blocks a phishing website
+/block	          -     POST	              -      Blocks a phishing website

-/safe-sites  	         GET	                    Returns the list of safe sites
+/safe-sites  	  -       GET	             -       Returns the list of safe sites

 <h1>Deployment Guide</h1>

-This project can be hosted on:
+This project hosted on:

 ✅ Render